iRewiewer/PyCropper/README.md

 # PyCropper
-Small cropping utility using the PIL module.
+Small cropping utility using the PIL module and wxPython.
 It crops all files in the current directory using the same measurements.

 # How to use
 Place either the `cropper.exe` or `cropper.py` in the directory containing the images you want cropped and run it.